codeccoop/http-bridge/README.md

 ## Getting started

 See [install](#install) section to learn how to install the plugin.
-Once installed, go to `Settings > HTTP Bridge` to configure your backend connections.
+Once installed, go to `Settings > Http Bridge` to configure your backend connections.
 The settings page has two main sections:

 1. General
-   - **Whitelist backends**: Controls if HTTP Bridge should block incomming connections from other sources than the listed on de _backends_ setting.
+   - **Whitelist backends**: Controls if HTTP Bridge should block incomming connections to the `wp-bridges` REST API namespace from other sources than the listed on de _backends_ setting.
    - **Backends**: List of configured backend connections.
 Each backend needs a unique name, a base URL, and, optional, a map of HTTP headers.

+## HTTP requests

+Http Bridge offers a high level API to perform HTTP requests from WordPress with four
+methods: `http_bridge_get`, `http_bridge_post`, `http_bridge_put` and `http_bridge_delete`.

+See the [documentation](./docs/API.md#methods) for more information about the API.

+### Content types

+When using some HTTP method that supports **body** on the request (POST and PUT), Http Bridge will try to encode its content for you.
+You can control how Http Bridge encode your data on the body with the header `Content-Type`.
+If this header isn't present, Http Bridge will encode your data as JSON string.
+Supported content types are `application/json`, `application/x-www-form-urlencoded` and `multipart/form-data`.

+> If your requests needs to transfer files, Http Bridge will switch to the `multipart/form-data`
+> encoding schema, the only that supports binary data transfers.

+If you want to use some other encoding schema, you should encode your data and transform it to string before pass it to Http Bridge.
+When the data comes in form of a string, Http Bridge skips the encoding step and pass them away as the body of the request.

+> GET and DELETE methods doesn't support request body, so your data will be encoded as `application/x-www-form-urlencoded` and appended to your URL as query params.

 ## Backends

-Http Bridge can be configured with many backend connexions to reuse on each HTTP request.
+Http Bridge can be configured with many backend connexions to handle HTTP requests.

 Each backend connexion needs a unique name that identifies it and a base URL.
 The base URL will be prepended to your form hook endpoints to build the URLs from the backend HTTP API.
 To each backend you can set a collection of HTTP headers to be sent on each request.
 In addition, Http Bridge will add some default headers to the request.

-> With the `Content-Type` header you can modify how Forms Bridge encode your submission data
-> before is sent.
-Supported content types are: `application/json`, `application/x-www-form-urlencoded`
-> and `multipart/form-data`.

-For each configured backend connexion, Http Bridge will create Http_Backend instance with methods to perform HTTP request with its configuration as default request arguments.
+Using backends objects as agents to perform HTTP requests it's an easey way to reuse code and configuration across your multiple connexions.

+> Backend's content type HTTP header will drive how Http Bridge works in the same way as it
+> do with the plain HTTP methods explained before.

 ## Auth secret

 To be able to cryptographicaly sign the JWT, HTTP Bridge needs a secret.
 This secret should be defined as a const on your code as `HTTP_BRIDGE_AUTH_SECRET`.
-Default value is `123456789`.
+If you don't define it, Http Bridge will work with its default value, but you are exposed to security issues. **Please, don't do this on production environments!!**.

 ## Developers